Saudi Arabia Temporary Phone Numbers

 In the top right corner, click the "+" icon and select your preferred top-up method.
 Add the desired amount to your account.

-Select Saudi Arabia
+Select Saudi Arabia and a service

 From the left-hand menu, click "Select country" and then choose "Saudi Arabia".
+Tick the desired service you want to activate.

 Why You May Need a Temporary Phone Number from Saudi Arabia (+966)